yuesummerwu/ORLA6541_Exercises/README.md

 # Topics Covered

 There were five required exercises in total, covering the following topics:
-1. basic usage of R,
+1. Basic usage of R
-2. data visualization,
+2. Data visualization
-3. hiarachical cluser analysis (HCA) and heatmaps,
+3. Hiarachical cluser analysis (HCA) and heatmaps
-4. receiver operating characteristic (ROC),
+4. Receiver operating characteristic (ROC)
+5. Area under the curve (AUC)
-5. classification and regression trees (CART),
+6. Classification and regression trees (CART)
-6. topic modeling.
+7. Topic modeling

 # File Formats

 All exercises were done using R Studio and the codes were written in Rmarkdown.
 For better preview on Github, a markdoown version for each exercise was also offered.
-However, some references were added using R-built-in functions, so they might not have been rendered in those markdown files, sp I recommended viewing the html file for the best readability, which can be found below.
+However, some references were added using R-built-in functions, so they might not have been rendered in those markdown files, so I recommended viewing the html file for the best readability, which can be found below.

 |Exercise|Link|
 |--------|----|